frigidev/app-cliend-crud/README.md

 # observation

 **The valid CPFs (Cadastro de Pessoas Físicas) submitted in the db.json by the POST form page were generated in the following link: "https://www.4devs.com.br/gerador_de_cpf".**

+# API consumption

+It's possible to consume the API in a tool like Postman or Insomnia, testing the http requisitions without a robust backend solution implemented.
 ##
 # PT/BR